 Selecting the right Ogbono seed and other ingredients.

 Most people don’t know the difference between the authentic and the fake ogbono seeds, the best approach would be to buy from a trusted trader.
-Although there is just very little difference between the two, the only difference is that one has better elasticity
+Although there is just very little difference between the two, the only difference is that one has better elasticity.

-Another ingredient that has a direct effect on any Nigerian soup is the kind of dry fish used, I like to use the round dry catfish.
+Another ingredient that has a direct effect on any Nigerian soup is the dry fish used, I like to use the round dry catfish.

 Here is how to make Nigerian ogbolo or Ogbono soup.

-Add water to the meat after about ten minutes and cook till it is soft enough for consumption and the water is almost dried (just about 1 cup left), You will need to add 5-7 cups of water at this point.
+Add water to the meat after about ten minutes and cook till it is soft enough for consumption and the water is almost dried (just about 1 cup left), You will need to add 7 cups of water at this point.